- Getting Started

 1. Media Library: The Library is the source for all your media, including video clips, photos, and music.
 It also houses text/credit, filters, overlays, elements, transitions, and split screen modes that you can use in your projects.

-2. Toolbar: The toolbar provides easy access to many editing commands like video recording, voiceover, delete, split, crop, rotate, power tool and inspector.
+2. Toolbar: The toolbar provides easy access to many editing commands like video recording, voiceover, delete, split, crop, rotate, and inspector.
 You can change your project view, zoom in and out on the Timeline, and launch different tools that can help you edit efficiently.

 3. Timeline/Storyboard: The Timeline/Storyboard is where you assemble the media clips for your media files.
 You can drag the slider in the lower right corner to control Timeline view, or click the Fit to Timeline button to adjust all media files within Timeline.
 While in the lower left corner of the interface, you can switch Timeline and Storyboard mode.